Back to: Design Patterns in C# With Real-Time Examples

 How to Implement Repository Design Pattern in C#

-As we already discussed the Repository Design Pattern is used to create an abstraction layer between the data access layer and the business logic layer of the application.
-That abstraction layer is generally called the Repository Layer and it will directly communicate with the data access layer, gets the data, and provides it to the business logic layer.
+As we already discussed, the Repository Design Pattern creates an abstraction layer between the data access layer and the business logic layer of the application.
+That abstraction layer is generally called the Repository Layer, and it will directly communicate with the data access layer, get the data, and provide it to the business logic layer.

-The main advantage to use the repository design pattern is to isolate the data access logic and business logic.
-So that if we do any changes in any of this logic, then that should affect other logic.
-So let us discuss the step-by-step procedure to implement the Repository Design Pattern in C#.
+The main advantage of using the repository design pattern is isolating the data access and business logic.
+So, if we make any changes in this logic, that should affect other logic.
+So, let us discuss the step-by-step procedure to implement the Repository Design Pattern in C#.

 Step1: Create the Required Database tables

-We are going to use the following Employee table to understand the Repository Design Pattern in C#.
+We will use the following Employee table to understand the Repository Design Pattern in C#.

-Please use the below SQL script to create the EmployeeDB database and populate the Employee table with the required data that we are going to use in our application.
+Please use the SQL Script below to create the EmployeeDB database and populate the Employee table with the required data that we will use in our application.

 -- Create EmployeeDB database CREATE DATABASE EmployeeDB GO USE EmployeeDB GO -- Create Employee Table CREATE TABLE Employee ( EmployeeID INT PRIMARY KEY IDENTITY(1,1), Name VARCHAR(100), Gender VARCHAR(100), Salary INT, Dept VARCHAR(50) ) GO -- Populate some test data into Employee table INSERT INTO Employee VALUES('Pranaya', 'Male', 10000, 'IT' ) INSERT INTO Employee VALUES('Anurag', 'Male', 15000, 'HR' ) INSERT INTO Employee VALUES('Priyanka', 'Female', 22000, 'HR' ) INSERT INTO Employee VALUES('Sambit', 'Male', 20000, 'IT' ) INSERT INTO Employee VALUES('Preety', 'Female', 25000, 'IT' ) INSERT INTO Employee VALUES('Hina', 'Female', 20000, 'HR' ) GO